 And leave the room.

-Never say things like, “What did I expect” or play the victim.
-It is hard for some parents to change, especially hard if she is a narcissist.
+You don’t want to say things like, “What did I expect” or play the victim.
+Keep in mind, it’s hard for some parents to change, especially hard if your mother is a narcissist.
 Narcissists are kings and queens of denial and you cannot underestimate the damage they can do to your self-esteem.

 - Have limited contact?

-- If so, how will it look (no phones ever for example)?
+- If so, how will it look (no phones calls, home visits, for example)?

 Consider these steps if you decide to divorce